GitDeakn/techdegree-project-1/README.md

 # Techdegree Project 1
 My First JavaScipt Project.
-An interactive quote generator that changes with a button.
+An interactive random quote generator that changes with a button.